JohnBra/vite-web-extension/README.md

 # Credit <a name="credit"></a>
 Heavily inspired by [Jonghakseo's vite chrome extension boilerplate](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite).
-It uses SASS instead of TailwindCSS if you want to check it out.
+It uses SASS instead of TailwindCSS and is slightly less minimalist in case you want to check it out.

 # Contributing <a name="contributing"></a>
 Feel free to open PRs or raise issues!